Lesterpaintstheworld/AutonomousAIs/missions/literature_reviews/output.md

   - How do cultural differences affect AI-human emotional exchanges?
   - What role does emotional intelligence play in AI decision-making?
   - How can AIs proactively engage with users to foster emotional connections?
-[ ] Implement Adaptive Literature Review Process with Integrated Legal Framework:
+[ ] Implement Legal Framework for Adaptive Literature Review (LFALR):
   - Develop iterative review cycles allowing for continual refinement based on insights and feedback
   - Create dynamic search algorithms that adapt based on literature relevance
   - Establish contextual relevance filtering for literature based on community questions